Brave Enough: Singles

+"Lost Girls" was released as the sixth single on May 11, 2017.
+"Mirage" as the seventh on October 11, 2017, and "First Light" as the eighth on June 28, 2018.

 Commercial reception

 Brave Enough debuted at number 5 on the Billboard 200 chart with 49,000 album-equivalent units (including 45,000 in traditional album sales) in its first week, earning Stirling her second top 10 album.
 This figure marked the largest sales week for a dance/electronic album since Stirling's previous release, Shatter Me, sold 56,000 upon release in 2014.
 The album also debuted at No. 1 on the Top Classical Albums and Dance/Electronic Albums charts, her third consecutive chart-topper on each tally.
 Brave Enough won the Billboard Music Award for Top Dance/Electronic Album in 2017.

+In popular culture

+"Something Wild" also features as the ending credits song for the Disney film Pete's Dragon.